 The great tragedy of Police Story 3: Super Cop is that Michelle Yeoh and Jackie Chan didn't make five more films just like it.
 The duo compliment each other perfectly; Yeoh's balletic wushu angles provide a graceful, feminine contrast to Jackie Chan's bruised forearm brawling.
 Yeoh also matches Chan for pure, suicidal craziness.
 The third act sees her clawing desperately to stay attached to a speeding mini-van, then jumping a motorcycles onto a speeding train.
 It's equality in lunacy.
 Although the pair's relationship is purely platonic, there is a courtship at work in Super Cop.
 Cosmetically focused on two exceptional public servants smashing a Golden Triangle drug ring, Super Cop seems to be as much about the then impending handover of Hong Kong, from the UK to China, with Jackie Chan as an anthropomorphic manifestation of the idiosyncratic island.

-Loaned out to the Chinese by windy, idle British civil servants, Chan is escorted around the training centres where China's youth is molded into a muscled collective.
-Similarities are stressed through ability and ideological concerns - heroin is bad, on this our heroes can unite.
+Loaned out to the Chinese by windy, idle British civil servants, Chan is escorted around the training centres where China's youth is moulded into a muscled collective.
+Similarities are stressed through ability and ideological concerns - heroin is bad, essentially.
 Before becoming Chan's physical equal, Yeoh is positioned as the public face of the Chinese regime.
-Professional, modern, and crucially female, Yeoh is China as a personable, forward-thinking nation.
+Professional, modern and, crucially, female, Yeoh is China as a personable, forward-thinking nation.
 A glut of mainland location shooting stresses vast, untamed expanses in stark contrast to the suffocating urban sprawl of the Hong Kong set Police Story films.
 Super Cop is especially notable because it takes a wildly individualistic performer like Jackie Chan, and matches him with another just like him.
 The couple don't clash, their affiliation isn't complicated by sexuality or romance, instead they work together harmoniously for the greater good.
 Super Cop is a brochure, teasing an idealised, synchronised relationship between Hong Kong and China.

 Andy Serkis's performance as Caesar is beguiling.
-Ostensibly mute, Serkis and Weta Digital communicate the chimp's ideas and mental state through expression; beginning as a fluid mix of movement and wide-eyed mooning, eventually developing into a regal frowner with a fixed, biped posture.
+Ostensibly mute, Serkis and Weta Digital communicate the chimp's ideas and mental state through expression; beginning as a fluid mix of movement and wide-eyed mooning, eventually developing into a regal frowner with a fixed, biped, posture.
 Caesar incessantly registers as intelligent, equally capable of mercy and malice.
 This is Rise's coup, it's Caesar's story.
 He is the centre.
-With Caesar estranged from his human family, the film's focus narrows to a mime acted prison break, with Caesar demolishing rivals and conceptualising the basics of Italian fascism.
-He is the hero, and you root for his victory.
+With Caesar estranged from his human family, the film's focus narrows to a mime acted prison break, with Caesar demolishing his rivals then conceptualising visual metaphors for collective action.
+He is the hero - Spartacus in a zoo - and you root for his victory.
 You want him to pulverise all the boring humans.